pippim/pippim.github.io/index.md

 Welcome to {{ site.title }}'s website.

 A ***different kind*** of site search engine greets you.
-Others operate at an average speed of 2.5 MB/s over the internet.
-This one runs at average RAM speed of 19,200 MB/s!
+Others operate at an average speed of 2.5 MB/s (Megabytes per second) over the internet.
+This one runs at the speed of your RAM.
+An everyday modern computer speed of 19,200 MB/s!

-[Convert]((stack.html)) your most popular *Stack Exchange Posts* to **your own website** with additional features like; Table of Contents, Section Navigation buttons, Copy code blocks to clipboard and Show summary statistics.
+[Convert]((stack.html)) your popular *Stack Exchange Posts* to **your own website** with additional features like; Table of Contents, Section Navigation buttons, Copy code blocks to clipboard and Show summary statistics.